oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 mix-up attacks (see (#mix_up)).

-Clients and AS MUST NOT expose URLs that forward the user's browser to arbitrary URIs obtained from a query parameter ("open redirector").
-Open redirectors can enable exfiltration of authorization codes and access tokens, see (#open_redirector_on_client).
+Clients and AS MUST NOT expose URLs that forward the user's browser to arbitrary URIs obtained from a query parameter ("open redirector") as described in (#open_redirection).
+Open redirectors can enable exfiltration of authorization codes and access tokens.

 Clients MUST prevent Cross-Site Request Forgery (CSRF).
 In this context, CSRF refers to requests to the redirection endpoint that do